WELCOME TO ENDEAVOUR (SOUTHERN)

 - Proven communication skills, and can cultivate relationships with Regional Course Coordinators

 - Proven time management and organisational skills, and the ability to direct a team

 - Previous relevant experience is desirable but not essential as help will be given

 If you have the above and the time to take on the role, please email firstname.lastname@example.org to find out more.

 Suite 2, Level 10 St Martin’s Tower, 31 Market Sydney.

 Corner of York and Market Streets, opp the QVB

 The next U3A Endeavour Region (Southern) committee meeting will be held on:

-in the supper room at Cronulla School of Arts, Cronulla.
+in the Activity Room at Cronulla School of Arts, Cronulla.
 All members are welcome to attend.